-Dow AgroSciences Australia Pty Ltd has developed a new variety of insect-protected corn, known as line 59122, primarily for agronomic purposes.
-Before food derived from this corn can enter the food supply in Australia and New Zealand, it must first be assessed for safety and an amendment to the Code must be approved by the FSANZ Board, and subsequently be notified to the Australia and New Zealand Food Regulation Ministerial Council (ANZFRMC).
+The Applicant, Monsanto Australia Limited, has developed a new variety of insect-protected and herbicide-tolerant corn, referred to as MON 88017, primarily for agronomic purposes.
+Before food derived from this corn can enter the food supply in Australia and New Zealand, it must first be assessed for safety and an amendment to the Code must be approved by the FSANZ Board, and subsequently be notified to the Australia New Zealand Food Regulation Ministerial Council (ANZFRMC).
 An amendment to the Code may only be gazetted, once the Ministerial Council process has been finalised.

-Dow AgroSciences Australia Pty Ltd has therefore applied to have Standard 1.5.2 amended to include food derived from corn line 59122 in the Table to clause 2.
+The Applicant therefore seeks amendment to Standard 1.5.2 to include food derived from corn line 88017 in the Table to clause 2.